Ozark Arkansas LSAT Course offerings

 - Fifteen full-length LSATs with comprehensive performance analyses available for each

-What is the TestMasters transfer policy for the Ozark LSAT course?
+What is the TestMasters transfer policy for a Ozark LSAT course?

-If I want to sign up for the Ozark TestMasters Course, how should I do so?
+If I want to sign up for a Ozark TestMasters Course, how should I do so?

 Students can register for an LSAT course by making the full payment or by making a down payment of at least $100.
 Payments can be made with a Visa, MasterCard, or Discover credit/debit card, check, or money order.
 If paying with a personal check, please ensure that it is received by TestMasters no later than 10 days prior to the first class meeting.
 Otherwise, all payments must be completed no later than 7 days prior to the first class meeting.
 Enrollments completed for a live LSAT prep class after the 7 day deadline will be assessed a $50 late registration fee.

-I'm planning to take the TestMasters LSAT prep course in Ozark.
+I'm planning to take a TestMasters LSAT prep course in Ozark.
 Will I have the opportunity to ask my instructor questions?

 Students are also given opportunities to ask LSAT prep questions via email to our Academic Assistance department.

-When can I make up a scheduled diagnostic exam for the Ozark TestMasters course?
+When can I make up a scheduled diagnostic exam for a Ozark TestMasters course?

 Students can easily make-up a diagnostic exam by administering the test at home in a quiet location.
 It is recommended that students take the practice tests under timed conditions.
 They can then score their test online and view their score reports in the Online Resource Center.
 If there is another location that is convenient for a student, they may also print an audit pass to attend the diagnostic on a different date, at a different location.

-I am signed up for the Ozark TestMasters class.
+I am signed up for a Ozark TestMasters class.
 Should I study my TestMasters LSAT books before the first lesson?

 No. TestMasters students should not study any material until the course begins.
 We teach a comprehensive system of proven strategies and techniques that helps students significantly improve their accuracy and speed on the test.
 Students who begin studying the LSAT without having learned these strategies and techniques may develop habits that are inconsistent with the TestMasters methods, and may need to re-learn a different method of approaching the test in order to get the most out of the TestMasters course.